 Students who are interested in working with drywall are most likely to find employment in the construction industry.
-Some areas of specialization for drywall education include drywall finishing and drywall and lathing.
+Some areas of specialization for drywall education include drywall finishing and lathing.
 Students who study drywall typically learn skills like taping and finishing drywall for walls and ceilings, blueprint reading and hanging gypsum boards.

 Related to Drywall Courses

 Drywall framers install panels of drywall into the frameworks of buildings.
 These specialized construction workers focus on the...

 Find out how to become a drywall contractor.
 Research the training requirements and learn about the experience you need to...

 Drywall tapers help make buildings beautiful, safe and environmentally sound.
 If you go into drywall finishing, you might want...

 You've got a sharp eye, physical strength and you want a good paycheck.
 You might even be willing to consider a getting a...

 - Professional Handyman: Job Description, Duties and Requirements